Pharmacovigilance

 Which may or may not be related to the medicine.

-Reporting suspected adverse drug reactions allows the detection of signs associated with drug safety, which may lead to:
+The reporting of suspected adverse drug reactions allows the detection of signals associated with drug safety, and can lead to:

 Direção de Gestão do Risco de Medicamentos